railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 their doors.
 Other workshop volunteers got wind of the emergency by email and opted to stay home to wait it out.

-* show some tweets from this incident; or web page news report screengrab

 In the midst of uncertainty, we decided to cancel the Saturday workshop and reschedule for the following weekend.
 Less than an hour after that, MIT announced that the police had found no shooter and lifted the emergency.
 Later it